-When raster data is loaded into an ArcSDE database, it is converted into the Spatial Database EngineTM (SDE[®]) raster format.
-The raster is stored as many small Binary Large Objects (BLOBs) or tiles in a set of ArcSDE system tables and user tables.
-Each time the raster is queried, only the necessary tiles are returned instead of the whole data set.
-Display performance is optimized by reducing the amount of data transferred between the client and the server.
-To do this, ArcSDE stores multiple resolutions of the raster called pyramids, cuts these into tiles that become BLOBs, and spatially indexes them.
-This makes it possible to store seamless raster data sets (tens to hundreds of gigabytes) and serve them quickly to a client for display.
+When raster data is loaded into a database, it is converted into the Spatial Database EngineTM (SDE®) raster format.
+The raster is tiled using the user-specified tile size, and spatial indexes are built.
+The data is then resampled using the method specified to create pyramids.
+The tiles are stored as many small binary large objects (BLOBs) in a set of ArcSDE system and user tables.
+By doing this, when the raster is queried, only the necessary tiles are returned instead of the whole data set, thus improving end user performance.
+Client display performance is optimized by reducing the amount of data transferred to the client application.
+This makes it possible to store large seamless raster data sets and serve them quickly to a client for display.

-Build reduced resolution layers (pyramids).
+$Build\ reduced\ resolution\ layers\ (pyramids).$